 WHAT KIND OF IOL SHOULD I CHOOSE?

-After your surgeon at IQ Laser Vision clears you to go home, you’ll need to have a family member or close friend drive you home.
+After your surgeon clears you to go home, you’ll need to have a family member or close friend drive you home.
 Don’t think you can drive yourself home because you can’t.
 Take the time while you’re on your way home to rest!
 Rest is the best thing you can do after having cataract surgery.
 Your eye may feel dry, irritated, or scratchy, but these should go away after a few days.